-The enabling functions, such as Public Affairs, Science, Sustainability & HSE; Group Finance; Human Resources and Information Technology, serve as Group-wide competence centres and bundle business support processes and services for the divisions.
+The enabling functions, such as Public Affairs, Sustainability & Safety (PASS); Group Finance; Human Resources and Information Technology, serve as Group-wide competence centers and bundle business support processes and services for the divisions.
 Our Leaps by Bayer unit, which invests in disruptive innovations, also forms part of the enabling functions.

 Our company has a global footprint.
-As of December 31, 2023, the Bayer Group comprises 340 consolidated companies in 80 countries.
+As of December 31, 2024, the Bayer Group comprised 291 consolidated companies in 80 countries.
 Its headquarters is in Leverkusen, Germany.
-Sales at the Bayer Group in 2023 amounted to €47.6 billion.
+Our total operating performance amounted to €48.8 billion in 2024.
 To learn more about Bayer please visit our website www.bayer.com.